 C/S G.008 section Sub-field Description # Bits Bit numbers in message Content Rotating field identifier 4 155-158 in message (1-4 in rotating field) bit 1-4: "0100".
-TWC Provider Identification 3 159-161 in the message (5-7 in rotating field) bits 5-7: "001": GALILEO Return Link Service Provider; "010": GLONASS† Return Link Service Provider; and "011": BDS Return Link Service Provider.
-Other combinations: Spares (for other possible RLS providers) Version ID 5 162-166 in the message (8-12 in rotating field) bits 8-12: TWC Message Database versioning‡ Default value 00000 The database version inserted here shall correspond to the Database version number that is being used by the beacon at that time.
-If the Database is subsequently updated then this field shall also be updated to reflect the version number of the updated Database now being used by the beacon.
+TWC Provider Identification 3 159-161 in the message (5-7 in rotating field) bits 5-7: "001": GALILEO Return Link Service Provider; "010": GLONASS [†] Return Link Service Provider; and "011": BDS Return Link Service Provider.
+Other combinations: Spares (for other possible RLS providers) Dataset Version ID 5 162-166 in the message (8-12 in rotating field) bits 8-12: TWC Message Database - Dataset versioning [‡] Default value 00000 The database - dataset version inserted here shall correspond to the dataset Database -version number that is being used by the beacon at that time.
+If the Database is subsequently updated then this field shall also be updated to reflect the version number of the updated dataset Database now being used by the beacon.
 RLM Type 3 TWC Acknowledgement 1 167 in the message (13 in rotating field) bit 13: "0": RLM Type3 TWC Acknowledgement not (yet) received; and "1": RLM Type-3 TWC Acknowledgement received.
 Note: Once the first RLM Type-3 TWC acknowledgement is received by the beacon, this bit should remain set to "1" for the remaining period of activation.
-Spare 2 168-169 in the message (14-15 in rotating field) bits 14-15: Spare bits.
-Default content all 0's TWC Messages 33 170-202 in the message (16-48 in rotating field) bits 16-22: 7 bits dedicated to question or instruction A Default value 0000000. bits 23-26: 4 bits allocated to answer.
+Answer Format Flag 14 168 in the message (14 in rotating field) bit 14: This bit defines the answer format (i.e., Short or Long) of TWC Messages in bits 16 to 48.
+"0": is the short answer format in which there are three 11-bit slots which each contain a 7-bit Question/Instruction ID and 4-bit Answer ID